-One of the driving philosophies behind the partnership has been that, although Backus is a significant company, the partners need to generate the collective investment and advocacy amongst multiple businesses in order to stand a chance of reducing risk.
-One of the initial goals of the partnership has been to establish a group of private sector actors willing to invest in improving the water resource situation.
-In order to do this, the partnership has a) helped create the case for a series of concrete investments to improve ground water sustainability that can be presented to businesses, and b) establish the institutional architecture and processes to allow companies to join the partnership and co-fund projects in collaboration with the municipalities.
-As a result interest in this initiative has grown rapidly outside the circle of the founding members of the Partnership.
+One of the driving philosophies behind the partnership has been that, although Backus is a significant company, the partners need to generate the collective investment and advocacy among multiple businesses to stand a chance of reducing risk.
+One of the initial goals of the partnership has been to establish a group of private-sector actors willing to invest in improving the water resource situation.
+To do this, the partnership has: 1) helped create the case for a series of concrete investments to improve groundwater sustainability that can be presented to businesses, and 2) established the institutional architecture and processes to allow companies to join the partnership and co-fund projects in collaboration with the municipalities.
+As a result, interest in this initiative has grown rapidly outside the circle of the founding members of the partnership.

 Roles within the partnership are split as follows: Backus provides leadership, co-financing of the infrastructure projects and management unit, and campaigns to raise public awareness.
-GIZ brings cofinancing, facilitates the stakeholder dialogue between its public sector partners and Backus, helps to develop institutional architecture and provides technical expertise WRM in developing the Aquifer Sustainability Plan.
+GIZ brings co-financing, facilitates the stakeholder dialogue between its public-sector partners and Backus, helps to develop institutional architecture, and provides WRM technical expertise in developing the Aquifer Sustainability Plan.
 Both partners play an equal role in all decision making.